Belgium in World War I: Flemish identity

 Flemish consciousness of their national identity grew through the events and experiences of war.
-The German occupying authorities, under Von Bissing and influenced by pre-war Pan-Germanism, viewed the Flemish as an oppressed people and launched a policy to appeal to the demands of the Flemish Movement which had emerged in the late 19th century.
+The German occupying authorities, under Moritz von Bissing and influenced by pre-war Pan-Germanism, viewed the Flemish as an oppressed people and launched a policy to appeal to the demands of the Flemish Movement which had emerged in the late 19th century.
 These measures were collectively known as the Flamenpolitik ("Flemish Policy").
 From 1916, the Germans sponsored the creation of "Von Bissing University" which was the first university that taught in the Dutch language.
 Dutch was also introduced as the language of instruction in all state-supported schools in Flanders in 1918.
 The German measures split the Movement between the "activists" or "maximalists", who believed that using German support was their only chance to realize their objectives, and the "passivists" who opposed German involvement.
 In 1917, the Germans created the Raad van Vlaanderen ("Council of Flanders") as a quasi-autonomous government in Flanders composed of "activists".
 In December 1917, the council attempted to achieve Flemish independence from Belgium but the defeat of Germany in the war meant that they never achieved success.
 After the war, many "activists" were arrested for collaboration.

 Independently, among the Belgian soldiers on the Yser Front, the Flemish Frontbeweging ("Front Movement") was formed from Flemish soldiers in the Belgian Army to campaign for greater use of the Dutch language in education and government, although it was not separatist.
-Several soldiers that were involved with the Flemish movement were sent to a penal military unit in Orne, Normandy called woodchoppers of the Orne.
-Kossmann concludes that the German policy of fostering separatism in Flanders was a failure because it did not win popular support.
+Around 10 soldiers that were involved with the Flemish movement were sent to a penal military unit in Orne, Normandy, France called the Special Forestry Platoon, where they worked as woodchoppers as a form of penal labour.

+Kossmann wrote that the German policy of fostering separatism in Flanders was a failure because it did not win popular support.